 Disposable Diapers - A disposable diaper, or cloth with plastic pants is best use for babies, toddlers, children, adults and old people.
 They are not reusable and need a change as they get wet.
 They are much thinner and much more absorbent.
 Important features of disposable diapers include one or more pairs of either adhesive or mechanical fastening tapes to keep the diaper securely fastened.
 Few diapers now commonly include wetness indicators, in which a chemical included in the fabric of the diaper changes color in the presence of moisture to alert the user and care taker that the diaper is wet.
 Disposable diapers cost about $62.50 per month, $750 per year, over the full time a child is in diapers.

-Adult Diapers - Adult diapers can help you take control If there is bladder leakage that is due to the stress or sudden urges to go to the bathroom as you age.
+Adult diapers can help you take control If there is bladder leakage that is due to the stress or sudden urges to go to the bathroom as you age.
 A large variety of adult diapers is available.
 Briefs for overnight are the most absorbent type of briefs.
 They are usually bulkier in size.
 Bariatric Briefs are for plus sized individuals, go up to very large waist sizes.
 Pull-ups are more ideal for taking on and off to go to the bathroom, and for people with conditions like dementia.
 Reusable Adult Diapers are made to be washed and dried like regular clothing.
 These are light incontinence products but there are different levels of absorbency all the way up to products for overnight incontinence.
 Swim Diapers are for adults and older children and protect against fecal incontinence while the person is swimming.
+There are many adult bed wetting diapers for both men and women.
+They look and feel like real underwear and have large urine absorotion capacity.
+They are designed to wisk away urine so skin feels fresh and dry and won't ittirate skin.